GAIR-NLP/O1-Journey/README.md

 If you are interested in our project and would like to join us, feel free to send an email to [stefanpengfei@gmail.com](mailto:stefanpengfei@gmail.com).

 ## Citation

-If you encounter any question about our work, please do not hesitate to submit an issue.
-If you do find our resources helpful, please cite our paper:

 ```
 @misc{o1journey,